powowbox/cordova-plugin-mocklocation/README.md

 # cordova-plugin-mocklocation

-A Cordova plugin to check if current location is mocked with mock/fake location programs. **Only works on Android platform** and returns `isMocked()` result.
+A Cordova plugin to check if current location is mocked with mock/fake location programs.

 Plugin gets `lastKnownLocation()` from one of the avaliable location providers (passive, network etc.) and uses `isMocked()` for  >= API 31, `isFromMockProvider()` for < API 30.